 Set the bag containing the banana in the area where you notice the most flies.

 I usually do this in the evening before going to bed.

 You may need to fiddle with the bag a bit to make sure it is going to stay open.
 I find if you just fold the end of the bag by rolling it once or twice you can keep the bag open easier.

-Once you get the bag opened, set up in a high traffic location, and loaded with a piece or two of ripe banana simply let it sit overnight.
+Once you get the bag opened, set it up in a high-traffic location, loaded with a piece or two of ripe banana, and let it sit overnight.

 In the morning carefully close the end of the bag and twist it tight and tie into a knot.
 Do not move the bag at all before closing it up.
 Those little flies are quick and you want to catch just as many as you can.